 In anticipation of the 50th anniversary of the Summer of Love, I pulled my 1967 London Diary out of the closet, edited it cringingly, and kept the best bits in.
 The result is a coming-of-age narrative combined with a portrait of a milestone year.

-I was 16 turning 17, living in a glass-and-cedar house designed (and built) by my English-Dutch parents.
+I was 16 turning 17, living in a glass-and-cedar house designed, and built, by my English-Dutch parents.

 A grammar school girl with a posh streak, a stalker of French pop stars who learnt the lyrics, I was both bookish and trite.
-If the Sixth Form was a delight, the social life was a disaster, and when it came to boys, I experienced both lust and terror.
+If the Sixth Form was a delight, the social life was a disaster, and when it came to boys, I experienced lust and terror.